kudashevs/laravel-share-buttons/README.md

 ## Usage

 This package is highly customizable and easy to use.
-Let's take a look at a short usage example (a detailed usage example is located in the [A detailed usage example](#a-detailed-usage-example) section).
+Let's take a look at a short usage example (a detailed usage example is located in [A detailed usage example](#a-detailed-usage-example) section).
 ```php
 ShareButtons::page('https://site.com', 'Page title', [
         'title' => 'Page title',